Polish, Czech and Slovenian show support to Ukraine during Kyiv trip | DW | 15.03.2022

 Czech Prime Minister Petr Fiala said in a tweet: "The aim of the visit is to express the European Union's unequivocal support for Ukraine and its freedom and independence.''

 The three countries are all EU member states and also members of the NATO alliance.
-Over the weekend, EU leaders made it clear that there could be no shortcut to EU membership, following a two-day informal summit at the Palace of Versailles in France.
+Over the weekend, EU leaders made it clear that there could be no shortcut to EU membership, following thetwo-day informal summit at the Palace of Versailles in France.

 German Chancellor Olaf Scholz has welcomed the trip, saying it was "good to try and help in different ways in this situation."